-Chronic kidney Describe chronic renal Describe laboratory and clinical findings in disease disease and how it is early renal impairment. managed in primary care Discuss primary care management of renal impairment and chronic kidney disease.
+Chronic kidney disease Describe chronic renal disease and how it is managed in primary Describe laboratory and clinical findings in early renal impairment. care Discuss primary care management of renal impairment and chronic kidney disease.

 List indications for referral to a renal consultant.
 Describe strategies for co-managing patients with CKD with renal consultants.
-(AKI) Describe Acute kidney injury and how it is managed in primary care Describe the primary care management of Patients' found to have AKI 1,2,3 manageu in primary care Describe the risk factors for AKI in patients with chronic health conditions Describe medications that may need to be stopped (if found to have AKI)
+Acute kidney injury (AKI) Describe Acute kidney injury and how it is managed in primary care Describe the primary care management of Patients' found to have AKI 1,2,3 Describe the risk factors for AKI in patients with chronic health conditions Describe medications that may need to be stopped (if found to have AKI)